 Contact an Experienced Attorney Today

 Wrong-way accidents can result in serious injuries and an extensive recovery process.
-Our attorneys at Gordon & Partners have over two decades of experience handling car accident cases.
+Our attorneys at Gordon & Partners have experience since 1993 handling car accident cases.
 To date, we have obtained millions of dollars in compensation on behalf of our clients.